VeryCrazyDog/Notes/Computer/Database/Oracle/Cheat Sheet.md

 WHERE username = USER AND status = 'ACTIVE' AND last_call_et >= 60 * 60 * 24;
 ```

-Find sessions that are not idle and waiting indefinitely
+Find sessions which are not idle and waiting indefinitely

 ```sql
 -- Not supported on Oracle Database 9i